phoebemma/intron-retention/README.md

 ## Reproducing the analysis

-To reproduce the analysis from scratch request access to the folder containing the raw SpliceQ counts, the run the scripts in the following order
+To reproduce the analysis from scratch request access to the folder containing the raw SpliceQ counts, first run the data and metadata extraction scripts in the Data_extraction sub-folder

-- `/Data_extraction`
+- `/R/Data_extraction`

   ## Else